Physical Fitness Month,

 Learn more in the article found: HERE

-is a free educational portal for teachers, parents, homeschoolers and students.
+is an educational portal for teachers, parents, homeschoolers and students.
 Visitors come from around the world to find Internet resources for their educational needs.
 One can find resources ranging from lesson plans

 to worksheets, individual grade level resources

 to templates, and even interactive learning games.
 We were very honored when one teacher called the site a "Walmart for Teachers".
 If you cannot find what you need for instruction on any topic, please

 and we will help you find resources to fit your needs.